 329. Politics of Gender and Sexuality: Cross-Cultural Perspectives.
 (3h)

 Examines cultural constructions of gender and sexuality from a cross-cultural perspective and the relationship between feminism and cultural rights activism through time.
-Emphasizes how varied forms are constituted within diverse social, cultural, and economic systems.
-Students consider how feminsts are negotiating positions at the intersection of cultural and human rights.
+Emphasizes how varied forms of feminisms are constituted within diverse social, cultural, and economic systems.
+Students consider how feminists are negotiating positions at the intersection of cultural and human rights.
 Also listed as ANT 329.

 330. Gender and the Politics of Health.
 (3h)